UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 8. Since `updateDOM` is now the function that updates the DOM with our current data, make sure that it is being called regularly so any data changes will reflect on the DOM.

+---

+***Extension Challenge: Adding Nested Elements to the Virtual DOM*** <br/>
+*What if we wanted more control over placement - what if we had nested elements?
+Add a few nested elements to the `createVDOM` function return.
+How might you adjust your `convert` function so that it can handle nested elements in the vDOM using semi-visual coding?*

 - - -

 ## Part 4: Flexible DOM Composition